tsitsiko1/machine_learning_2/README.md

 Please read carefully the following instructions ([Using the ML2 environment](#using-the-ML2-environment)) to setup the environment needed for the practices if you want to configure your computer to execute the notebooks.

-If you prefer to execute them in an online environment, please refer to [Execute the notebooks remotely](#execute-the-notebooks-remotely)
+If you prefer to execute them in an online environment, please refer to [Execute the notebooks remotely](#execute-the-notebooks-remotely).
+If you prefer to use Google Colab, at the beggining of each notebook you have a link to execute it in Colab.

 # Using the ML2 environment